 9. Shop Ceramics

 If you don’t know Portuguese ceramics yet, they are beautiful.
 The designs are a blend of traditional and modern crafts and are available in any kind of color and design.
-Take gifts or, even better: tableware for your own house.
-Our favorite place is Ceramica Paraiso.
-Note: Take cash with you as there is no option to pay by card.
-(Jan 2021)
+Take gifts or, even better, tableware for your own house.
+It’s a great way to support local businesses as part of being a sustainable traveler.

 How to visit the Algarve

 Faro is the main airport in the Algarve.
 This is where you will arrive from any international flight to the Algarve.
+Because of this, you’ll have plenty of transfer options from the airport to your final destination.

 To move around the Algarve easily, we highly recommend renting a car or a campervan!
 A campervan is a great option if you want to save on accommodation and have surfboards or other equipment to carry with you.
 Read more about how to travel through Portugal by campervan.